 Our product sales are impacted by general economic conditions, which affect the demand for our products, the demand for optional features, the availability of credit for our dealers and retail consumers, and overall consumer confidence.
 Consumer spending, especially purchases of discretionary items, tends to decline during recessionary periods and tends to increase during expansionary periods.
-The recreational boating industry, which was adversely affected by the economic downturn in 2008 and
+The recreational boating industry, which was adversely affected by the economic downturn in 2008 and 2009, has had a sustained recovery period since 2010.
+In 2017, domestic sales of new recreational powerboat increased by 10.1% compared to 2016, and sales increased 14.8% in 2016 compared to 2015.
+We have continued to hold the number one market share position, based on unit volume, in the United States among manufacturers of performance sport boats for each calendar year since 2010 including 2017.
+We have grown our U.S. market share in this category through our Malibu and Axis brands from 24.5% in 2010 to 32.6% in 2017.
+Furthermore, we also continue to hold the number one market share position in the 24'-29' segment of the sterndrive boat category, through our Cobalt brand.
+Since 2010, Cobalt has expanded its market share in this segment from 14.2% in 2010 to 32.1% in 2017.

-2009, has had a sustained recovery period since 2010.
-In recent years, the performance sport boat category has grown faster than the overall powerboat market.
-In 2015, domestic sales of new performance sport boats increased by 10% compared to 2014, while new unit sales of all other powerboats grew 7% over the same period.
-More recently, new unit sales of performance sport boats increased 12% for 2016 compared to the same period in 2015, while new unit sales of all other powerboats increased 3% over the same period.
-With the acquisition of Cobalt in July 2017, we captured significant, growing market position in adjacent markets including premium stern drive, outboard and inboard cruisers.
-Whereas growth in the sterndrive segment decreased 3% in 2016 when compared to fiscal 2015, increased demand for the 24'-29' boats in the sterndrive category enabled Cobalt to achieve market share gains over the last four years.
-As of 2016, our leading market share in the 24'-29' boats segment of the sterndrive category was almost 30%.
 While there is no guarantee that our market will continue to grow, we expect to benefit from the recovery in the boating industry and from improved consumer confidence levels.